ArnavGupta25/C-Project/README.md

 ## Overview

 This project is a reimplementation of various common shell commands in C, specifically for Linux environments.
 It aims to provide a deeper understanding of how these commands work by coding them from scratch using standard C libraries.
 Each command is designed to closely mimic its Unix shell counterpart.

+## File Structure

+The project is organized as follows:

+/your_project_directory
+├── src/
+│   ├── main.c                    # Main entry point of the program
+│   ├── execute_commands.c        # Contains the command execution logic
+│   └── commands/                 # Directory containing individual command implementations
+│       ├── pwd.c
+│       ├── clear.c
+│       ├── ls.c
+│       ├── mkdir.c
+│       └── rmdir.c
+├── include/
+│   └── commands.h                # Header file with command declarations
+├── scripts/
+│   └── compile.sh                # Script to compile the project
+├── .gitignore                    # Specifies files and directories to be ignored by Git └── README.md                     # This README file

 ## Commands Implemented